costinarsene/mongo-ping/README.md

 mongo-ping
 ==========

-The discovery mecahnism using mongo for jgroups
+The discovery mecahnism using mongo for jgroups.
+How to run: